Going ‘No-Contact’ with Family: Mental Health Considerations

 Con: You’ll Question Your Choice

-Whenever you make a hard decision in life, it’s perfectly common to question if you made the right call.
-You can expect that this will be no different.
-There may be low points when you wonder if cutting off contact was the right choice.
-However, it’s critical to stay strong and remember everything that drove you to cut off communication in the first place.
+When you make a difficult decision, it’s common to wonder if you made the right call.
+Going no-contact is no different.
+However, it’s important to stay strong and remember why you cut off communication in the first place.

-The critical step here is to set boundaries.
-After you communicate that you’re going no-contact, don’t respond to any attempts to break that boundary.
-Block the person on your phone, email and social accounts, and ask mutual acquaintances not to pass along any messages from them.
+Remember to set boundaries.
+Once you tell the other person you’re going no-contact, block them on your phone, email and social media accounts.
+Ask mutual acquaintances not to pass along any messages.

-Next, make sure you practice some self-care.
-You’re going through a tough time and you need to give yourself the grace to get through this.
-Book yourself a getaway or a massage, get outside or pick up journaling and meditating.
+Next, practice some self-care.
+You’re going through a tough time, and you’ll need a little grace to get through it.
+Book a massage, get outside or start journaling and meditating.

 Seeking Professional Support and Coping Strategies

-As you navigate this new stage of your life, you’ll want some help coping with these changes.
-It’s highly recommended you seek professional support.
-A therapist can help you understand the impact of the traumatic relationship, cope with the loss of the relationship and move on.
+As you navigate this new stage of your life, you may need some help coping.
+Many people find it helpful to seek professional support.
+A therapist can help you understand the impact of toxic behavior, cope with the loss of the relationship and move forward.

 Get Help at Restore Mental Health